Tours and Tickets

 If you live in the 6th Congressional District of Tennessee and are planning an upcoming trip to Washington D.C. my office is more than happy to help make the trip as memorable as possible!
 If you are unsure who your U.S. Representative is, you can verify here.

-My office is able to submit requests on your behalf to tour the U.S. Capitol, White House, Library of Congress, Bureau of Engraving and Printing, Kennedy Center, Supreme Court, and FBI Education Center.
+My office is able to submit requests on your behalf to tour the U.S. Capitol, White House, Library of Congress, Bureau of Engraving and Printing, Kennedy Center, and the Supreme Court.
 Please submit requests as soon as possible, and note that peak season is typically March - August.
 In general, we recommend submitting your requests 3-4 months in advance, sepcifically for the White House, Bureau of Engraving and Printing, and the Library of Congress.